Last updated on January 16th, 2023 at 10:09 pm

+In this tutorial, you will learn how to Monitor Disk Input/Output on Linux.
 In most cases whenever your Linux Server experience a performance slow down, the first thing you would want to check is the CPU or Memory usage using top, htop or any othet command.
 However all my seem well except the I/O Wait (wa, %iowait), a form of CPU idle time when nothing could be scheduled since the CPU has to wait on disk.
 In this tutorial, we are going to learn various tools that can be used to troubleshoot or monitor disk I/O activity on Linux.

 Just like top, iotop command displays disk I/O usage by processes or threads on the system in real time.
 It also shows the disk bandwidth consumed by various processes or threads that are performing I/O.